geonetwork/core-doc-sources/eng/developer/source/xml_services/metadata_xml_insert_update_delete.rst

   </response>

-If request fails an HTTP status code error is returned and the response is an XML document with the exception.
+If request fails an HTTP status code 500 (server error) is returned and the response is an XML document with the exception.
 Example error response: